JHwangHydro/ZDWBM-msnow/README.md

 [nash_sutcliffe.m](nash_sutcliffe.m) (Nash-Sutcliffe Efficiency Function)

 ## Getting started
-This sample code estimates monthly runoff for station 4033000 based on ZDWBM-msnow.
+This Matlab sample code estimates monthly runoff for station 4033000 based on ZDWBM-msnow.
 Please see Hwang & Devineni (2022) for detailed descriptions of the model.
+Put all the files in a single directory and run the [Sample_code.m](Sample_code.m) in Matlab.

 ## Requirements
 We tested the code using Matlab R2018b.